MSD-LIVE/template-dataset-jupyter-notebook/README.md

 # MSD-LIVE Dataset Notebook Template

 This repository is a GitHub Template used to create per-dataset notebook repositories.
-After you click “Use this template” the resulting dataset repository will (on first push) swap this README for an end‑user dataset README (if you have not edited it yet).
+After you click “Use this template” the resulting dataset notebook repository will (on first push) swap this README for an end‑user dataset README (if you have not edited it yet).

 ## What This Template Provides